coderme777/functionShopPHP/README.md

 # functionShopPHP
-This is shop made only functions of the php
+This is shop made only functions of the php.
+MVC.